Primary School Maths Club Ideas And Activities: From Set Up To Running It

 Don’t just think ‘indoors’ either as every maths club worth its salt should be connecting with Mother Earth and the immediate environment outside.

 Looking for inspiration?
-Here are some ideas for outdoor maths activities, fun maths activities, and maths starters
+Here are some ideas for outdoor maths activities, fun maths activities, KS2 maths starters and starters of the day.

 Which pupils should attend a maths club?